This lush Southern landscape, dubbed Bayou Country, teems with seafood, wildlife and passels of lively Cajuns.

 See Jean Lafitte National Historical Park & Preserve

 Your first stop should be Jean Lafitte National Historical Park & Preserve.
-Lafitte was a French-American pirate who sold smuggled goods and slaves from the swamps south of New Orleans in the early 1800s.
+Lafitte was a French-American pirate who operated along the waterways from New Orleans to Lake Charles in the early 1800s.
 Today, wooden boardwalks twist through these spooky wetlands at the 9,308-hectare Barataria Preserve.
 Trails zigzag past alligators, bald cypress trees, live oaks and a Native American shell mound.
 Cajun culture grabs the spotlight 95 kilometers west at the park’s Wetlands Acadian Cultural Center in Thibodaux.
 Cajuns are descendants of French-Canadian refugees who migrated to Bayou Country in the late 1700s.
 Many made their living fishing and hunting in the bayous.
 Ranger-led boat tours explore the adjacent Bayou Lafourche in spring and fall.

 Explore the Swamp